charlesxu90/phbuilder/README.md

 # Synopsis `phbuilder gentopol`

 ```
-phbuilder gentopol [-h] -f FILE [-o OUTPUT] [-list LIST] [-ph PH] [-v]
+phbuilder gentopol [-h] -f FILE [-o OUTPUT] [-ph PH] [-v]
 ```

 ### DESCRIPTION

-gentopol encapsulates [gmx pdb2gmx](https://manual.gromacs.org/current/onlinehelp/gmx-pdb2gmx.html), allows you to select which residues to make titratable, and allows you to set the initial lambda values (protonation states) for the titratable sites.
-It also (re)generate the topology for your system using our modified version of the CHARMM36m force field.
-This is necessary as some dihedral parameters were modified for titratable residues ([see](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c00517)). gentopol by default allows you to interactively set the initial lambda value (protonation state) for each residue associated with a defined lambdagrouptype.
-This behavior can be automated by setting the `-ph <ph>` flag.
-In this case, every residue associated with a defined lambdagrouptype will automatically be made titratable, and the initial lambda values will be guessed based on the specified `ph`, together with the pKa defined in the `lambdagrouptypes.dat` file.
-Note that you should use the same pH value for genparams.
+System builder for constant-pH simulations in GROMACS. phbuilder consists of three tools: gentopol, neutralize, and genparams.
+Each tool performs a specific task for preparing a constant-pH simulation.
+Functionality for setting up titrations and parameterizations is provided with the help of stand-alone Python scripts, provided on the gitlab.
+Out of the box, phbuilder comes with the force field and CpHMD topology parameters required for setting up titratable Asp, Glu, and His residues in CHARMM36m.

 ### LIMITATIONS